barrycarter/YAMC/README.md

 ## :mag_right: FEATURE
-The first game in the software development using real world map from Google Maps database.
+The first text-based game in the software development using real world map from Google Maps database.